-Because all violations of Academic Integrity strike at the very core of the nature of the school, the response to plagiarism and cheating is significant.
-Meetings may be required with teachers, parents, counselor, and the director of instruction, and in egregious or repeated cases with the school director.
-Cases where students have blatantly disregarded their integrity and education the issue may escalated to the school's advisory board to determine the consequences.
+Violations of Academic Integrity strike at the very core of the nature of the school, and therefore, the response to plagiarism and cheating is significant.
+Meetings may be required with teachers, parents, and a member of the administration team.
+Repeated cases have the possibility of escalating the issue to the school's advisory board to determine discipline.